2014 Fall Color at Chimney Rock

 The Blue Ridge Mountains feature one of most vibrant and longest fall color displays in America, attracting visitors from around the world.
 Chimney Rock and Lake Lure have a large variety of colorful tree species and an elevation ranging from 1,100 to 2,500 feet, and these conditions create a long window for optimal viewing.
-Peak colors typically arrive at the Park’s higher elevations around late-October and spread down to the lower elevations through early November (photo right).
-See current fall color and wildflowers in our online photo gallery.
+Peak colors typically arrive at the Park’s higher elevations by late October and spread down to the lower elevations through early November.

 A Local Favorite